sparksi/sector-distribution/themes/sector_starter/README.md

 In order to allow Gulp to perform the chmod run `sudo chown -R <your-user-name> scss/generic/_sprite-mixins.scss` at the root of the theme.

-Rerun the `npm run gulp` command and the error should be resolved.
+Rerun the `npm run gulp` or `yarn run gulp` command and the error should be resolved.

 #### Working with Sass and Gulp